gunnarmontes/3704_Sprint1/README.md

 Install required dependencies from the requirements.txt file:

-pip install -r requirements.txt
+cmd: pip install -r requirements.txt

 Start the backend (while in the backend directory):

-python manage.py runserver
+cmd: python manage.py runserver

 Start the frontend (in a different terminal):

-npm run dev
+cmd: npm run dev

 Access the application: